flxzt/rnote/CONTRIBUTING.md

 ```

 # Contribute
-Please open an issue or ask in the `Github Discussions` section if you need help with anything!
+Please ask in the `Github Discussions` section if you need help with anything!